-The purpose of this research is to investigate the effects of product value, E-service quality, effective cost, customer service, product customization, usability and site design on customer satisfaction and loyalty in online marketing.
+The purpose of this research is to investigate the effects of security and privacy information on trust & trustworthiness and loyalty in online marketing.
 Data were gathered from 104 respondents who are the literate Malaysian and the foreigners in Malaysia that are able to read and write and hence capable of using internet and its facilities.
-The results showed that there is a significant correlation between product value, E-service quality, effective cost, customer service, product customization, usability and site design and customer satisfaction.
-The results also revealed that there is a significant correlation between loyalty in online marketing and customer satisfaction.
+The results showed that there is a significant correlation between trust & trustworthiness and security and privacy information.
+The results also revealed that there is a significant correlation between loyalty in online marketing and trust & trustworthiness.
+The results of this study will be useful to the online marketers in Malaysia in order to enhance the loyalty of their customer and consequently generate more revenue.